guihtryb/store-manager/README.md

 - `npm install`

-3. Copy the StoreManager.sql file content, paste it on your MySQL then execute the file
+3. Copy the StoreManager.sql file content, paste it on your MySQL Workbench then execute the file;

-### Conection with the database:
+### Connection with the database:

 ```javascript
 const connection = mysql.createPool({